Ask AI

 Take note!
 This also applies to non-integrated ticketing and hybrid ticketing, as long as there is an API available from the ticketing system and the events have a box-office ID in Peppered

-The Event availability updater can be found in the Control Panel.
+The Event availability updater can be found in System > Control Panel.
 It is a mechanism to check predefined event statuses and change them when possible.
 This can be triggered manually, or periodically scheduled to run automatically.

 In the Event availability updater you can define what event statuses should be checked when the updater is activated.
 The check can work both ways:

-1. Events with an On Sale status can be checked and set to Sold-out when tickets are no longer available.
+1. Events with an On Sale status can be checked and set to Sold-out or Not on sale when tickets are no longer available.

-1. Events with a Sold-out status can be checked and set to On Sale when new tickets become available.
+1. Events with a Sold-out or Not on sale status can be checked and set to On Sale when new tickets become available.

 Availability Updater settings